Research at TRUThompson Rivers University

 National Research Recognition

-Some of the highlights of TRU’s research funding for this period include $1.4 million to expand Dr. Laura Doan’s peer-mentoring program for early childhood educators, $850,000 from the Canadian Foundation for Innovation to build a world-class genomics lab under the direction of Dr. Jonathan Van Hamme, a new and renewed Canada Research Chair and a $1-million grant for John Church from the Natural Sciences and Engineering Research Council of Canada for the development of climate-resilient cattle.
+Some of the highlights of TRU’s research funding for this period included $1.4 million to expand Dr. Laura Doan’s peer-mentoring program for early childhood educators, $850,000 from the Canadian Foundation for Innovation to build a world-class genomics lab under the direction of Dr. Jonathan Van Hamme, a new and renewed Canada Research Chair and a $1-million grant for John Church from the Natural Sciences and Engineering Research Council of Canada for the development of climate-resilient cattle.

 BC forest recovering from a wildfire